 by adults may be required to allow the child to learn routines, expectations, and boundaries.
-E> cploring the environment • Child begins to make sense of their physical world and their community.
+E xploring the environment • Child begins to make sense of their physical world and their community.
 They explore, observe, and find out about people, places, technology and the environment.
 Child shows some difficulty expressing an interest in significant events in their own life and understanding what makes them unique.
 Child does not always ask questions and think about why things happen.
 Child shows significant difficulties in understanding their own experiences.
 Child shows continuing difficulties with a range of transitions.
 Child is showing sustained difficulties in the why, how and what concerning the world around them.
 They do not understand experiences and cannot learn from them.
-Ge enerating ideas • Child explores and plays with a wide range of media and materials as well as sharing their thoughts, ideas, and feelings through a variety of activities in art, music, dance, role-play, and design and technology. has a particular sensory need to engage in specific activities repetitively.
+G enerating ideas • Child explores and plays with a wide range of media and materials as well as sharing their thoughts, ideas, and feelings through a variety of activities in art, music, dance, role-play, and design and technology.
+Child has some difficulties or has a particular sensory need to engage in specific activities repetitively.
 Child requires some adult support to access other areas of the curriculum.
-Child has some difficulty in sharing their thoughts and ideas Child shows significant difficulties in exploring the properties of materials and understanding their use.
+Child has some difficulty in sharing their thoughts and ideas accurately.
+Some difficulty in generating ideas for imaginative play.
+Child shows significant difficulties in exploring the properties of materials and understanding their use.
 Needs additional support to join in, share and communicate ideas and experiences.
 Significant difficulty in generating ideas for play.
 Their play is repetitive.
 Child unaware of what other children do in their play.
 Child shows sustained difficulties in generating ideas for any play they engage in.
 Repetitive activities: they are not able to recreate play when role-modelled by the adult.
 This is not changing, despite a high level of support and modelling by adults